Immune globulin and hyaluronidase (Subcutaneous)

-Uses For immune globulin and hyaluronidase
+Uses for immune globulin and hyaluronidase

 Immune globulin and recombinant human hyaluronidase injection is used to treat primary immunodeficiency (PI) in adults.

 Immune globulin injection belongs to a group of medicines known as immunizing agents.
 It is used to prevent or treat diseases that occur when your body has a weak immune system.
 Immune globulin contains antibodies that make your immune system stronger.
-Hyaluronidase injection is a spreading substance that helps improve uptake of immune globulin into the body.
+Hyaluronidase injection is a spreading substance that helps improve the uptake of immune globulin into the body.

-Before Using immune globulin and hyaluronidase
+Before using immune globulin and hyaluronidase

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For immune globulin and hyaluronidase, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to immune globulin and hyaluronidase or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of immune globulin and recombinant human hyaluronidase injection in the pediatric population.
 Safety has not been established.